Beverley Craven: Mixed Emotions

 Craven took a five-year hiatus after giving birth to two more daughters and it was not until 1999 that she released her third album, Mixed Emotions.
 She recorded the album in her home studio and for the first time produced the record herself.
 The album peaked at No. 46 in the UK, spending two weeks on the chart.
-The lead single, "I Miss You", was only released as a promo single as the label refused to release it commercially.
+The lead single, "I Miss You", was only released as a promo single as the label declined to release it commercially.
 After promotion for this album ended, Craven left Epic Records and retired from the music industry to take care of her daughters.

 Also in 1999, Craven contributed lead vocals on the song "The Very Last Time", included on the album The Time Machine, by Alan Parsons.

 2000s

-In 2004, The Very Best of Beverley Craven compilation album was released and Craven embarked on a comeback to promote the record, making a handful of live concert appearances, but shortly after she was diagnosed with breast cancer.
-Following treatment she was finally given the all-clear and returned to the stage in 2006, doing more tours in subsequent years.
+In 2004, The Very Best of Beverley Craven compilation album was released and Craven embarked on a comeback to promote the record, making some live concert appearances, but shortly after she was diagnosed with breast cancer.
+Following treatment she returned to the stage in 2006, performing in more concerts in subsequent years.

 In March 2009, Craven released her first album in ten years, Close To Home, fully written and produced by herself.
 She released it on her own record label and sold it initially through her website and at concerts, although later in the year she made it available for purchase on online retailers and on digital outlets.
-The song "Rainbows" was released as a digital download single and she filmed a videoclip of it.
+The song "Rainbows" was released as a digital download single.

 2010s

 Craven released a live DVD, titled Live in Concert, in August 2010, as well as a songbook later in the year featuring songs from her four albums.

 Craven published her autobiography, Truth Be Told, in 2012, selling it exclusively on her website.

-Craven's fifth studio album, Change of Heart released on 1 September 2014, followed by a tour through the UK in the Autumn.
+Craven's fifth studio album, Change of Heart, was released on 1 September 2014, followed by a tour through the UK in the autumn.

 In February 2018, the Woman to Woman tour was announced.
 Craven toured with fellow British singer-songwriters Judie Tzuke and Julia Fordham, starting in November 2018.
 A joint single by the three artists, "Safe", was released in March and a studio album, Woman to Woman, was released in late October 2018.